warengeorge/warengeorge/README.md

-- 👋 Hi, I’m @warengeorge
+- 👋 Hi, I’m George
-- 👀 I’m interested in Blockchain development, Devops, Web 3.0.
+- 👀 I’m interested in Blockchain, Devops.
-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning C language.
-- 💞️ I’m looking to collaborate on Blockchain Dev projects
+- 💞️ I’m looking to collaborate on fascinating projects.
 - 📫 How to reach me at georgeomiebi@gmail.com

 <!---